 – Convener of the Jaffray tckConnect, an iniative to support Third Culture Kids and Missionary Kids

 Cyndy was an international worker with her husband in Cote d’Ivoire for two terms, working in the areas of church planting, leadership formation and literacy.
 She has training and experience in the field of member care and loves to encourage and walk alongside of people in the midst of cross-cultural transitions.
-The Ingrams have three grown sons and a daughter-in-law, all of whom live in Calgary.
-Cyndy can be reached at email@example.com.
+Cyndy works as Program Coordinator in Intercultural Ministries at Foothills Alliance Church, coordinating settlement programming for immigrants.
+Every summer in August she enjoys directing ReBoot, a re-entry camp for TCKs transitioning to life in Canada.
+The Ingrams have three grown sons, a daughter-in-law, and a beautiful granddaughter, all of whom live in Calgary.
+Cyndy can be reached at firstname.lastname@example.org.

 ■ Ron Brown, DMin